Kevin, the Artist at work on his Flying Scotsman train painting in 2012

 Kevin always regarded this as an honour.

-Other tasks included framing paintings for customers, generally helping out running the Gallery, including help hanging exhibitions and of course painting on the easel in front of a Live audience on the canvas in the Gallery when time permitted.
+Other tasks included framing paintings for customers, generally helping out running the Gallery, including help hanging exhibitions and of course painting on the easel in front of a Live audience on the canvas in between serving customers.

 In 2009 Kevin was invited to join the Mitchell Gallery in Warwick.

-Here he had continued success with a solo exhibition creating monochrome oil paintings in a similar style to what was achieved with Warwick Studios Gallery.
+Here, he had continued success with a solo exhibition, creating monochrome oil paintings in a similar style to what he achieved with Warwick Studios Gallery.

 However his paintings of buildings in Warwick at night with the glow of the moon and emphasis on reflections from wet surfaces, was from an idea by Kevin and the Gallery.